External Storage

 - Go to Virtual Machines and click on your virtual machine (make sure it is Stopped)

-- When save is complete, start the virtual machine
+- When the disk is attached, start the virtual machine

 From this point the external disk will be mounted on /data and will be seen as the instance internal storage by the Android OS.